miguelbeca/MedicareCharges/README.md

 # Introduction

-The purpose of this repository is to both store and demonstrate the work performed as a project submission for "The Data Incubator" Fellowship program.
-The goal is to visualize Medicare charges data on United States map at county level.
+The purpose of this repository is to both store and demonstrate the work performed towards visualizing Medicare charges data on a United States map at county level, as part of my application for the Data Incubator Fellowship.

 This page contains background information on the project, as well as, code samples and final visualizations.